sap-tutorials/sap-build-apps/tutorials/codejam-11-scan-barcode/codejam-11-scan-barcode.md

 ## Intro
-One of the best things about SAP Build Apps is that you can easily enable basic but powerful native mobile features – such as the native option component or the photo selector or the camera or access to the contacts.
+One of the best things about SAP Build Apps is that you can easily enable basic but powerful native mobile features – such as access to contacts and photos, the camera, location services and more.

 In this tutorial, we will let you scan a barcode in order to select a product, instead of having to select from the list on the home page.